 If you have specific questions about your situation, consult a tax advisor or the Volunteer Income Tax Assistance Program.
 Here’s an overview of the new forms that Americans have been receiving since early 2015:

 Form 1095-A is essential for preparing your tax return if you received a premium subsidy or if you paid full price for coverage through the exchange and want to claim the premium subsidy on your tax return.
-If you got your coverage through the exchange, don’t file your tax return until you receive your Form 1095-A. Your 1095-A will be available online in January, and the exchange should also mail it to you by early-mid February.
-If yours is delayed or the information on it is incorrect, contact the exchange.
-HealthCare.gov has a page about how to locate your 1095-A online, and state-run exchanges will also have a tab or link for tax information, 1095-A information, or something similar.
+If you got your coverage through the exchange, don’t file your tax return until you receive your Form 1095-A. Your 1095-A should have been available online in January, and the exchange should also have mailed it to you by early-mid February.
+If delivery of your 1095-A was delayed or the information on it was incorrect, you can contact your exchange.

 Most people will only receive one of those three forms.
 But there are some circumstances where you might receive more than one.